 When the batsman walks out to bat it's called going in.
 He tries to score runs without getting out.
 When he gets out he walks back in and the next batsman goes in.
 There are always two batsmen in at once, although only one can get out at a time.
 So, when ten men are out the whole team is out, even though there's still one player who's not out.
-Then, the fielding team goes in and the team that's out goes all out to get them out for a lower score.
+Then, the fielding team goes in and the team that was batting changes to fielding and tries to get the other team's batsmen out for a lower score.